Rivalz-ai/ADCS-docs/MultipleInputV2.md

 # Provider

-- Provider can has an input or doen't has an input(empty array)
+- Provider must has an input
 - Provider must have an output

 ```json